How to File Bankruptcy Chapter 7 Case: Your Roadmap to Relief

 - Your case number (if you haven’t received it already)

 - Which trustee is assigned to your case.
-The trustee is kind of like a case manager.
-They’re the ones that review your paperwork and handle the day to day operations of your case.
+The trustee is like a case manager who reviews your paperwork and handles the day-to-day operations of your case.

 - The date for your 341 meeting.
-It’s also known as the meeting of creditors.
-This meeting is usually about 45 days after filing a Chapter 7 bankruptcy.
-The trustee will be there to meet you, learn a little bit about who you are and verify the information that’s in your petition.
-Your creditors also have the option of attending, but in most consumer cases, creditors do not appear.
+Known as the meeting of creditors, this usually happens about 45 days after filing a Chapter 7 bankruptcy.
+The trustee will meet you to verify the information in your petition.
+Creditors can attend, though most do not in consumer cases.

 During the bankruptcy process, the filer’s liability on all debts is eliminated.
-However, if there are some debts (usually secured debts like a car loan or maybe a mortgage), then the filer will have to communicate or interface with that creditor to reach an agreement to reestablish the debt.
-It is important to note that with secured loans, even though Chapter 7 bankruptcy will get rid of the personal liability, it does not get rid of what we call the security interest, meaning the ability of the lien holder to recover on that piece of property.
+However, if there are secured debts (like a car loan or mortgage), the filer will need to communicate with that creditor to reestablish the debt.
+Note that for secured loans, while Chapter 7 bankruptcy removes personal liability, it does not remove the security interest, meaning the lien holder retains the right to recover the property.

 STEP 2: 341 MEETING OF CREDITORS